-The Culinary Institute of America seeks candidates for its degree and certificate programs who can demonstrate academic competence and who have experience in the foodservice industry.
-Program start dates are offered throughout the year, and students may submit their application for admission year-round except where noted.
+The Culinary Institute of America seeks candidates for its degree and certificate programs who can demonstrate academic competence and who have a passion for the foodservice industry.
+Program start dates are offered three times per year in September, January, and April.
+Most CIA programs have no application deadline.
+Due to high demand, our admissions team will work with you to ensure that you meet application deadlines for our Texas campus.

-Associate and Bachelor's Degree Programs-U.S. Campuses
+Associate and Bachelor's Degree Programs-U.S. Campuses Admissions Process